Unleash/unleash-client-symfony/README.md

 There are two functions: `feature_is_enabled()` and `feature_variant()`.

-The first returns a boolean and the second one returns an instance of `Rikudou\Unleash\DTO\Variant`.
+The first returns a boolean and the second one returns an instance of `Unleash\Client\DTO\Variant`.

 ```twig
 {% if feature_is_enabled('featureName') %}